-- The Cleveland 48 Hour Film Horror Project (Horror Film Project) will occur in cities around the world on different weekends throughout the year.
+- The Cleveland 48 Hour Film Horror Project (Horror Film Project) will occur on the weekend of October 17 - 19, 2014.

 - The participating group/team must complete its work on the film in time to deliver it to a location to be announced, on Sunday by 7:30pm.

 - Only works that meet the deadline will be officially part of the competition.
 All films received on Sunday (on-time and late) will be screened.

 All creativity in the development and creation of the film must take place during the "Official Time Period".
 Any creativity work in advance of the competition weekend is prohibited.
 Creative work includes, but is not limited to:

 - Writing the script